NatashaMoses/beginner_python_projects/README.md

-This is a repo conytaining mini python projects for beginners.
+This is a repo containing mini python projects for beginners.
+Below is a list of all the repos:
+1. madlibs.py
+2. arithmet